bhouston/threeify/src/lib/nodes/cameras/README.md

 ## Changes from Three.js

-* Moved from top leve '/cameras' folder into '/nodes/cameras' because Cameras are types of Nodes
+* Moved from top level '/cameras' folder into '/nodes/cameras' because Cameras are types of Nodes

 # Camera